 Pursuant to Virginia Code Section 16.1-253.1, upon filing of a petition alleging that the petitioner is or has been, within a reasonable period of time, subjected to family abuse, the court may issue a preliminary protective order against an allegedly abusing person in order to protect the health and safety of the petitioner or any family or household member of the petitioner.
 Section 16.1-253.1 gives judges the authority to issue a preliminary protective order in an … Read More »

 In Virginia, a drop in the payor spouse’s income, even if significant, may not guarantee a reduction in spousal support.
-As explained in Modification of Spousal Support in Virginia, under Virginia Code § 20-109 a court may decrease or terminate spousal support if there has been “a material change in circumstances” or “as the circumstances may make proper.”
+Under Virginia Code § 20-109 a court may decrease or terminate spousal support if there has been “a material change in circumstances” or “as the circumstances may make proper.”
 Although a court may find a material change in circumstances based on a complete loss of or a drop in the payor spouse’s income, the court may still refuse to reduce the amount of spousal support if it finds that the payor still has the ability to pay.

 For instance, in Lamb v.
 Lamb, although the payor spouse’s income had decreased considerably, the Virginia Court of Appeals refused to reduce the amount of spousal support because the payor had the ability to pay.
-The Court found that … Read More »
+The Court found that the payor was able to travel, had no … Read More »

 Can You File for Custody If Your Parental Rights Were Terminated in Virginia?